braintripping/magic-tree/README.md

 ## Future

 In addition to being 'whitespace-aware', a magic-tree AST should also be 'cursor-aware' and 'selection-aware', and thus encapsulate nearly the full state of an editor.
-This will simplify the implementation of new editing commands, make testing easier, and allow more freedoms in the visual representation of code.
+This will simplify the implementation of new editing commands, make testing easier, and allow for more freedoms in the visual representation and manipulation of code.
+(CodeMirror will be just one of many possible 'views' on an AST, one which happens to emphasize string representations.)